martindsouza/pres-oracle-release/modular/theory/PITCHME.md

 Note:
+- Focus on what positive VCS is
+- File based development
 - How we store code determines how we move it
 - Good VC practices are important to have
 - Is NOT folders of v1/v2/v3 (could get a pic of this)